-- Your computer might not recognize any DNS server addresses.
-Please manually configure the DNS server. - 1) Go to Advanced > Network > DHCP Server. - 2) Enter 8.8.8.8 as Primary DNS, click Save. - Tips: 8.8.8.8 is a safe and public DNS server operated by Google.
+- Your computer might not recognize any DNS server addresses, please manually configure DNS server. - 1) Go to Advanced > Network > DHCP Server. - 2) Enter 8.8.8.8 as Primary DNS, click Save. - Tips: 8.8.8.8 is a safe and public DNS server operated by Google.

-- Restart the modem and the router. - 1) Power off your modem and router, and leave them off for 1 minute. - 2) Power on your modem first, and wait about 2 minutes until it gets a solid cable or Internet light. - 3) Power on the router. - 4) Wait another 1 or 2 minutes and check the internet access. - Reset the router to factory default settings and reconfigure the router. - Upgrade the firmware of the router. - Check the TCP/IP settings on the particular device if all other devices can get internet from the router.
+- Power cycle the modem and the TP-LINK router. - 1) Power off your modem and TP-LINK router, leave them off for 1 minute. - 2) Power on your modem first, wait about 2 minutes until it gets a solid cable or Internet light. - 3) Power back TP-LINK router. - 4) Wait another 1 or 2 minutes and check the Internet access. - Reset the router to factory default settings and reconfigure the router. - Upgrade the firmware of the router. - Check the TCP/IP settings on the particular device if all other devices can get Internet from the router.